Why Migrate to European Alternatives?

 - Tax revenue that benefits European public services

-- Competition and diversity in the digital market
+- Competition and diversity in the digital market (US hyperscalars control more than 2/3 of the global cloud market!)

 - Reduced dependency on foreign tech monopolies